-- The Short Duration Govt./Agency composite includes all fixed income accounts greater than $2 million that contain exclusively U.S. Treasury notes, federal government agency securities, and federal agency mortgage-backed securities.
+- The Short Duration Govt./Agency composite includes all fixed income accounts, greater than $2 million, which contain exclusively U.S. Treasury notes, federal government agency securities, and federal agency mortgage-backed securities.

-- Portfolios typically hold between 20 and 35 securities.
-Cash is not held as a tactical allocation.
+- Cash is not held as a tactical allocation.
 No derivatives are used.

-The Merrill Lynch 1-3 Year Treasury Index tracks the performance of US dollar denominated sovereign debt publicly issued by the US government in its domestic market.
+The BofA Merrill Lynch 1-3 Year U.S. Treasury Index tracks the performance of U.S. dollar denominated sovereign debt publicly issued by the U.S. government in its domestic market.
 Qualifying securities must have at least one year remaining to final maturity, a fixed coupon schedule, a minimum amount outstanding of $1 billion, and must mature in less than three years.
-The Barclays Capital U.S. Government Intermediate Index includes Treasuries and U.S. agency debentures that have remaining maturities of more than one year but less than 10 years.
 Both DBF returns and index returns reflect the reinvestment of dividends and other earnings.
 Indices are included for comparison purposes only and do not include transaction costs.
 Volatility, number of issues, capitalization size, year-to-year return history, and other security attributes of the indices differ from the attributes of the DBF portfolios.

 - Future returns will depend on future allocation decisions.
 Past performance is no guarantee of future results.
 The investment return and principal value will fluctuate so that when redeemed, investments may be worth more or less than the original cost.

 - Any investment, including DBF’s portfolios, has the potential of generating losses as well as profits.